 Workload and Operations Analysis

-We combine our research, consulting and experience in managing over 300 public safety agencies to assess the workload and/or operations of client agencies.
+We combine our research, consulting, and experience in managing over 400 public safety agencies to assess the workload and/or operations of client-team agencies.
 This involves data collection and analysis, interviews, comparison analysis and observation.
 Recommendations are developed for balancing workload and service needs within local budgets.
-The goal is more efficient and effective public safety service delivery that is grounded in data and best practices.
+The goal is more efficient, effective and safe public safety service delivery that is grounded in data and best practices.

 Police and Fire Chief Selection